 Creating a 4-Year Plan in iGPS is the best way to track degree progress and stay on top of critical milestones.
 You can also use your 4-Year Plan to check the feasibility of adding extra degree credentials (minors, certificates, or second majors) and plan for opportunities like study abroad or internships.

-An IU Peer Coach will walk you through all the tools you need to create your 4-Year Plan:
+First, review the tools you can use to create your 4-Year Plan:

 - iGPS Degree Maps provide 4-year template degree plans with courses and milestones that you can import into your personalized plan.